 Summary: Application (or App) Passwords Provide a Way for Applications to Authenticate in Microsoft 365 when MFA Policies are Enforced

 In an environment of increasing security restrictions, I have noticed in my role as a Microsoft 365 administrator a misunderstanding among users regarding application (or app) passwords.
 The core idea of how app passwords came about was the need for Microsoft 365 application designers to provide an authentication mode for a non-interactive login in a Microsoft 365 environment with multi-factor authentication (MFA) policies enforced.
-There is a bit more to it than that, but an app password provides a way for an application connecting to Microsoft 365 to authenticate with a username and a single password without using a second factor.
+There is a bit more to it than that, but an app password provides a way for a non browser application connecting to Microsoft 365 to authenticate with a username and a single password without using a second factor.
 That begs the question, if the application can authenticate through just a username and password, and multi-factor authentication is enforced in the domain, then how does that satisfy the requirement for multi-factor authentication?
 This question is perhaps why so many users misunderstand app passwords or have perhaps never thought to create an app password in the first place.
 We will try to clear up some of the confusion in our post today.

 With the recent increase in malware and hacking activity, most Microsoft 365 users are by now familiar with using a second factor authentication method to sign into their Office accounts and systems linked through Azure Active Directory integration.
 Users are now conversant with using applications on their smart phones such as the Microsoft Authenticator, or in receiving numerical codes sent via an SMS (text) message to authenticate within a Microsoft 365 environment.
 Using the Microsoft Authenticator, and SMS code, or perhaps a smart key USB device is great when provisions in the particular application connecting to Microsoft 365 provide an interactive login experience.
 However, what happens when an application needs to log in without the user interacting?
 In this case, how can the application access an MFA challenge when a human user isn’t involved?
 This is where the app password comes in.
 A user can first create an app password for the particular instance when a non-interactive login is required, and then enter this unique password (along with the regular Microsoft 365 username).